Sunday, November 6, 2011

 Anyway, the article points out that Dayton faces pressure from state workers living paycheck to paycheck (who are a large part of his voting base) and his desire to get what he wants politically, which the Strib simply boils down to raising taxes on high earners with no mention of Dayton's proposed 15 percent spending increase.
 It also points out that much of the outcome is in his hands:

-An expansive shutdown would apply maximum public pressure on Republicans to agree on a budget deal.
+"An expansive shutdown would apply maximum public pressure on Republicans to agree on a budget deal.
 Or Dayton could argue that most services are essential, which would minimize disruptions, but also give Republicans less incentive to cut a deal.

 So far, Dayton has been silent on strategy.
-"We are still in the process of developing what we believe the law requires," he said.
+"We are still in the process of developing what we believe the law requires," he said."

-So Dayton could give in and balance the budget with the Republican's version, which proposes a 6 percent increase in spending without increasing taxes, or he could lay off thousands of people who really need those paychecks to keep coming in for their very survival.
+So Dayton could give in and balance the budget with the Republican's version, which proposes a six percent increase in spending without increasing taxes, or he could lay off thousands of people who really need those paychecks to keep coming in for their very survival.

 Given Dayton's past as a trust-fund baby turned aimless adult, I wonder which he'll choose?
 Surely he hasn't stood in the shoes of those whose fate he holds in the palm of his hands.
 If he has, I'd love to hear the story (a true one, of course).